Effective Ways to Evaluate Seed Performance in August

 - Use August observations to help inform an effective harvest order.

-- If you identify an issue, ask yourself if it’s truly because of the hybrid itself or if there was a missed management opportunity that could have supported the hybrid more effectively.
+- If you identify an issue, ask yourself if it’s genuinely a poor-performing hybrid or if there was a missed management opportunity that could have supported the hybrid more effectively.

 All photos are either the property of WinField United or used with permission.